 And your birds, animals, your tree and your flower.

 But notice how America chooses its symbols.
 If a monument, then the most grandiose in the world at the time of construction - the Statue of Liberty.
-Kohl obelisk, the tallest in the world - the Washington Monument.
+Kohl obelisk, the highest in the world - the Washington Monument.
 Arch "Gateway to the West" in St. Louis (Mississippi), 192m high. the largest in the world.
 We observe a similar situation here.
 Of course, there are countries that call the barn swallow as their symbol, as in Austria, the blue jay in Canada, or the robin in Great Britain.
 We have a similar picture in our states: Iowa chooses the goldfinch, Washington chooses the finch, and Alabama chooses the partridge.
 But the country chooses the eagle.
 The king in the air, the strongest and most powerful bird.
 However, taking into account the fact that the country is concluded between the coasts of two oceans, then the sea eagle is an eagle, a bald handsome man.
 How could the wise Franklin insist on a turkey?
-Is it possible to imagine that the main symbol of the country was the main dish of a festive dinner on Thanksgiving Day, and everyone could, tearing off a piece from it, argue with the guests at this time: what wine is it better to apply to?
+Is it possible to imagine that the main symbol of the country was the main dish of a festive dinner on Thanksgiving Day, and everyone could, having torn off a piece from it, argue with the guests at this time: what wine is it better to apply to?

 The same is true of wood.
 It is clear that Canada chooses maple, Greece - laurel, and Japan - sakura.
 There is a wide variation in the USA by states: from pine and spruce to poplar and maple.
 But the country chooses oak.
 The most powerful, tall and huge tree.
 Sacred, aspiring to the sky, but standing confidently and securely on the ground.
 Of course, it was possible to take and redwood.
 It is the tallest in the world and has more oak in its girth, and it lives much longer.
 But this is known only to experts.
 And her name says little to the general public.
 Oak is another matter.
 Everybody knows about him, and his name comes into our consciousness from an early age: “The Lukomorye has a green oak, a golden chain on that oak ...”